Vandhana-Mohan/Food-Hub/README.md

 * Responsive design: The website is designed to be accessible on different devices and screen sizes.
 * Color palette, typography, and layout: A consistent color palette, typography, and layout have been used throughout the website to make it visually appealing and easy to read.
 * Feedback form data saving: The feedback form data is saved in the user's browser using local storage, so the form data will persist even if the user closes the browser or navigates away from the website.
+* Contact Form message sent by the user can be received by the developer in their email inbox.

 #### [Click Here](https://luxury-rugelach-0106a3.netlify.app/) - Visit my website to find your recipe from a huge collection, _cook, eat and enjoy!!!_